 - To help the University of Ottawa maintain a high standard of teaching.

-Benefits and impacts of course evaluations
+Benefits and impacts

 - Improves the quality of teaching at the University

 - Measures the success of teaching and courses

 - Allows students to select their courses wisely and make informed choices

 - Improves the quality of student experience in the classroom and in general

 - Improves the student experience for future generations of students

 The evaluation is made up of two sections: a questionnaire and confidential comments.
 If the professor wishes to gather more specific feedback, up to 10 more questions may be added, but these answers to these questions will not be included in the official results and will only be seen by the professor.